onap/vnfrqts-requirements/docs/Chapter7.rst

 **Configuration Management**

-* R-88026 The VNF **MUST** include a NETCONF server enabling runtime configuration and lifecycle management capabilities.
+* R-88026 The xNF **MUST** include a NETCONF server enabling runtime configuration and lifecycle management capabilities.
-* R-95950 The VNF **MUST** provide a NETCONF interface fully defined by supplied YANG models for the embedded NETCONF server.
+* R-95950 The xNF **MUST** provide a NETCONF interface fully defined by supplied YANG models for the embedded NETCONF server.

 **NETCONF Server Requirements**

-* R-73468 The VNF **MUST** allow the NETCONF server connection parameters to be configurable during virtual machine instantiation through Heat templates where SSH keys, usernames, passwords, SSH service and SSH port numbers are Heat template parameters.
+* R-73468 The xNF **MUST** allow the NETCONF server connection parameters to be configurable during virtual machine instantiation through Heat templates where SSH keys, usernames, passwords, SSH service and SSH port numbers are Heat template parameters.
-* R-90007 The VNF **MUST** implement the protocol operation: **close-session()**- Gracefully close the current session.
+* R-90007 The xNF **MUST** implement the protocol operation: **close-session()**- Gracefully close the current session.
-* R-70496 The VNF **MUST** implement the protocol operation: **commit(confirmed, confirm-timeout)** - Commit candidate configuration datastore to the running configuration.
+* R-70496 The xNF **MUST** implement the protocol operation: **commit(confirmed, confirm-timeout)** - Commit candidate configuration datastore to the running configuration.
-* R-18733 The VNF **MUST** implement the protocol operation: **discard-changes()** - Revert the candidate configuration datastore to the running configuration.
+* R-18733 The xNF **MUST** implement the protocol operation: **discard-changes()** - Revert the candidate configuration datastore to the running configuration.
-* R-44281 The VNF **MUST** implement the protocol operation: **edit-config(target, default-operation, test-option, error-option, config)** - Edit the target configuration datastore by merging, replacing, creating, or deleting new config elements.
+* R-44281 The xNF **MUST** implement the protocol operation: **edit-config(target, default-operation, test-option, error-option, config)** - Edit the target configuration datastore by merging, replacing, creating, or deleting new config elements.
-* R-60106 The VNF **MUST** implement the protocol operation: **get(filter)** - Retrieve (a filtered subset of) the running configuration and device state information.
-This should include the list of VNF supported schemas.
+* R-60106 The xNF **MUST** implement the protocol operation: **get(filter)** - Retrieve (a filtered subset of) the running configuration and device state information.
+This should include the list of xNF supported schemas.
-* R-29488 The VNF **MUST** implement the protocol operation: **get-config(source, filter)** - Retrieve a (filtered subset of a) configuration from the configuration datastore source.
+* R-29488 The xNF **MUST** implement the protocol operation: **get-config(source, filter)** - Retrieve a (filtered subset of a) configuration from the configuration datastore source.
-* R-11235 The VNF **MUST** implement the protocol operation: **kill-session(session)** - Force the termination of **session**.
+* R-11235 The xNF **MUST** implement the protocol operation: **kill-session(session)** - Force the termination of **session**.
-* R-02597 The VNF **MUST** implement the protocol operation: **lock(target)** - Lock the configuration datastore target.
+* R-02597 The xNF **MUST** implement the protocol operation: **lock(target)** - Lock the configuration datastore target.
-* R-96554 The VNF **MUST** implement the protocol operation: **unlock(target)** - Unlock the configuration datastore target.
+* R-96554 The xNF **MUST** implement the protocol operation: **unlock(target)** - Unlock the configuration datastore target.
-* R-29324 The VNF **SHOULD** implement the protocol operation: **copy-config(target, source) -** Copy the content of the configuration datastore source to the configuration datastore target.
+* R-29324 The xNF **SHOULD** implement the protocol operation: **copy-config(target, source) -** Copy the content of the configuration datastore source to the configuration datastore target.
-* R-88031 The VNF **SHOULD** implement the protocol operation: **delete-config(target) -** Delete the named configuration datastore target.
+* R-88031 The xNF **SHOULD** implement the protocol operation: **delete-config(target) -** Delete the named configuration datastore target.
-* R-97529 The VNF **SHOULD** implement the protocol operation: **get-schema(identifier, version, format) -** Retrieve the YANG schema.
+* R-97529 The xNF **SHOULD** implement the protocol operation: **get-schema(identifier, version, format) -** Retrieve the YANG schema.
-* R-62468 The VNF **MUST** allow all configuration data to be edited through a NETCONF <edit-config> operation.
+* R-62468 The xNF **MUST** allow all configuration data to be edited through a NETCONF <edit-config> operation.
 Proprietary NETCONF RPCs that make configuration changes are not sufficient.
-* R-01382 The VNF **MUST** allow the entire configuration of the VNF to be retrieved via NETCONF's <get-config> and <edit-config>, independently of whether it was configured via NETCONF or other mechanisms.
+* R-01382 The xNF **MUST** allow the entire configuration of the xNF to be retrieved via NETCONF's <get-config> and <edit-config>, independently of whether it was configured via NETCONF or other mechanisms.
-* R-28756 The VNF **MUST** support **:partial-lock** and **:partial-unlock** capabilities, defined in RFC 5717.
+* R-28756 The xNF **MUST** support **:partial-lock** and **:partial-unlock** capabilities, defined in RFC 5717.
 This allows multiple independent clients to each write to a different part of the <running> configuration at the same time.
-* R-83873 The VNF **MUST** support **:rollback-on-error** value for the <error-option> parameter to the <edit-config> operation.
+* R-83873 The xNF **MUST** support **:rollback-on-error** value for the <error-option> parameter to the <edit-config> operation.
 If any error occurs during the requested edit operation, then the target database (usually the running configuration) will be left unaffected.
 This provides an 'all-or-nothing' edit mode for a single <edit-config> request.
-* R-68990 The VNF **MUST** support the **:startup** capability.
+* R-68990 The xNF **MUST** support the **:startup** capability.
 It will allow the running configuration to be copied to this special database.
 It can also be locked and unlocked.
-* R-68200 The VNF **MUST** support the **:url** value to specify protocol operation source and target parameters.
+* R-68200 The xNF **MUST** support the **:url** value to specify protocol operation source and target parameters.
 The capability URI for this feature will indicate which schemes (e.g., file, https, sftp) that the server supports within a particular URL value.
 The 'file' scheme allows for editable local configuration databases.
 The other schemes allow for remote storage of configuration databases.
-* R-20353 The VNF **MUST** implement at least one of the capabilities **:candidate** or **:writable-running**.
+* R-20353 The xNF **MUST** implement at least one of the capabilities **:candidate** or **:writable-running**.
 If both **:candidate** and **:writable-running** are provided then two locks should be supported.
-* R-11499 The VNF **MUST** fully support the XPath 1.0 specification for filtered retrieval of configuration and other database contents.
+* R-11499 The xNF **MUST** fully support the XPath 1.0 specification for filtered retrieval of configuration and other database contents.
 The 'type' attribute within the <filter> parameter for <get> and <get-config> operations may be set to 'xpath'.
 The 'select' attribute (which contains the XPath expression) will also be supported by the server.
 A server may support partial XPath retrieval filtering, but it cannot advertise the **:xpath** capability unless the entire XPath 1.0 specification is supported.
-* R-83790 The VNF **MUST** implement the **:validate** capability
+* R-83790 The xNF **MUST** implement the **:validate** capability
-* R-49145 The VNF **MUST** implement **:confirmed-commit** If **:candidate** is supported.
+* R-49145 The xNF **MUST** implement **:confirmed-commit** If **:candidate** is supported.
-* R-58358 The VNF **MUST** implement the **:with-defaults** capability [RFC6243].
+* R-58358 The xNF **MUST** implement the **:with-defaults** capability [RFC6243].
-* R-59610 The VNF **MUST** implement the data model discovery and download as defined in [RFC6022].
+* R-59610 The xNF **MUST** implement the data model discovery and download as defined in [RFC6022].
-* R-87662 The VNF **SHOULD** implement the NETCONF Event Notifications [RFC5277].
+* R-87662 The xNF **SHOULD** implement the NETCONF Event Notifications [RFC5277].
-* R-93443 The VNF **MUST** define all data models in YANG [RFC6020], and the mapping to NETCONF shall follow the rules defined in this RFC.
+* R-93443 The xNF **MUST** define all data models in YANG [RFC6020], and the mapping to NETCONF shall follow the rules defined in this RFC.
-* R-26115 The VNF **MUST** follow the data model upgrade rules defined in [RFC6020] section 10.
+* R-26115 The xNF **MUST** follow the data model upgrade rules defined in [RFC6020] section 10.
 All deviations from section 10 rules shall be handled by a built-in automatic upgrade mechanism.
-* R-10716 The VNF **MUST** support parallel and simultaneous configuration of separate objects within itself.
+* R-10716 The xNF **MUST** support parallel and simultaneous configuration of separate objects within itself.
-* R-29495 The VNF **MUST** support locking if a common object is being manipulated by two simultaneous NETCONF configuration operations on the same VNF within the context of the same writable running data store (e.g., if an interface parameter is being configured then it should be locked out for configuration by a simultaneous configuration operation on that same interface parameter).
+* R-29495 The xNF **MUST** support locking if a common object is being manipulated by two simultaneous NETCONF configuration operations on the same xNF within the context of the same writable running data store (e.g., if an interface parameter is being configured then it should be locked out for configuration by a simultaneous configuration operation on that same interface parameter).
-* R-53015 The VNF **MUST** apply locking based on the sequence of NETCONF operations, with the first configuration operation locking out all others until completed.
+* R-53015 The xNF **MUST** apply locking based on the sequence of NETCONF operations, with the first configuration operation locking out all others until completed.
-* R-02616 The VNF **MUST** permit locking at the finest granularity if a VNF needs to lock an object for configuration to avoid blocking simultaneous configuration operations on unrelated objects (e.g., BGP configuration should not be locked out if an interface is being configured or entire Interface configuration should not be locked out if a non-overlapping parameter on the interface is being configured).
+* R-02616 The xNF **MUST** permit locking at the finest granularity if a xNF needs to lock an object for configuration to avoid blocking simultaneous configuration operations on unrelated objects (e.g., BGP configuration should not be locked out if an interface is being configured or entire Interface configuration should not be locked out if a non-overlapping parameter on the interface is being configured).
-* R-41829 The VNF **MUST** be able to specify the granularity of the lock via a restricted or full XPath expression.
+* R-41829 The xNF **MUST** be able to specify the granularity of the lock via a restricted or full XPath expression.
-* R-66793 The VNF **MUST** guarantee the VNF configuration integrity for all simultaneous configuration operations (e.g., if a change is attempted to the BUM filter rate from multiple interfaces on the same EVC, then they need to be sequenced in the VNF without locking either configuration method out).
+* R-66793 The xNF **MUST** guarantee the xNF configuration integrity for all simultaneous configuration operations (e.g., if a change is attempted to the BUM filter rate from multiple interfaces on the same EVC, then they need to be sequenced in the xNF without locking either configuration method out).
-* R-54190 The VNF **MUST** release locks to prevent permanent lock-outs when/if a session applying the lock is terminated (e.g., SSH session is terminated).
+* R-54190 The xNF **MUST** release locks to prevent permanent lock-outs when/if a session applying the lock is terminated (e.g., SSH session is terminated).
-* R-03465 The VNF **MUST** release locks to prevent permanent lock-outs when the corresponding <partial-unlock> operation succeeds.
+* R-03465 The xNF **MUST** release locks to prevent permanent lock-outs when the corresponding <partial-unlock> operation succeeds.
-* R-63935 The VNF **MUST** release locks to prevent permanent lock-outs when a user configured timer has expired forcing the NETCONF SSH Session termination (i.e., product must expose a configuration knob for a user setting of a lock expiration timer)
+* R-63935 The xNF **MUST** release locks to prevent permanent lock-outs when a user configured timer has expired forcing the NETCONF SSH Session termination (i.e., product must expose a configuration knob for a user setting of a lock expiration timer)
-* R-10173 The VNF **MUST** allow another NETCONF session to be able to initiate the release of the lock by killing the session owning the lock, using the <kill-session> operation to guard against hung NETCONF sessions.
+* R-10173 The xNF **MUST** allow another NETCONF session to be able to initiate the release of the lock by killing the session owning the lock, using the <kill-session> operation to guard against hung NETCONF sessions.
-* R-88899 The VNF **MUST** support simultaneous <commit> operations within the context of this locking requirements framework.
+* R-88899 The xNF **MUST** support simultaneous <commit> operations within the context of this locking requirements framework.
-* R-07545 The VNF **MUST** support all operations, administration and management (OAM) functions available from the supplier for VNFs using the supplied YANG code and associated NETCONF servers.
+* R-07545 The xNF **MUST** support all operations, administration and management (OAM) functions available from the supplier for xNFs using the supplied YANG code and associated NETCONF servers.
-* R-60656 The VNF **MUST** support sub tree filtering.
+* R-60656 The xNF **MUST** support sub tree filtering.
-* R-80898 The VNF **MUST** support heartbeat via a <get> with null filter.
+* R-80898 The xNF **MUST** support heartbeat via a <get> with null filter.
-* R-06617 The VNF **MUST** support get-schema (ietf-netconf-monitoring) to pull YANG model over session.
+* R-06617 The xNF **MUST** support get-schema (ietf-netconf-monitoring) to pull YANG model over session.
-* R-25238 The VNF PACKAGE **MUST** validated YANG code using the open source pyang [1]_ program using the following commands:
+* R-25238 The xNF PACKAGE **MUST** validated YANG code using the open source pyang [1]_ program using the following commands:

 .. code-block:: python

  $ pyang --verbose --strict <YANG-file-name(s)>
  $ echo $!

-* R-63953 The VNF **MUST** have the echo command return a zero value otherwise the validation has failed
+* R-63953 The xNF **MUST** have the echo command return a zero value otherwise the validation has failed
-* R-26508 The VNF **MUST** support NETCONF server that can be mounted on OpenDaylight (client) and perform the following operations:
+* R-26508 The xNF **MUST** support NETCONF server that can be mounted on OpenDaylight (client) and perform the following operations:

 - Modify, update, change, rollback configurations using each configuration data element.
 - Query each state (non-configuration) data element.